Marker Logo

 Erected 2011 by the Society of Pioneers of Montgomery County.

 Location.
 32° 22.636′ N, 86° 18.537′ W. Marker is in Montgomery, Alabama, in Montgomery County.
-Marker is at the intersection of Dexter Avenue and South Court Street, on the right when traveling east on Dexter Avenue.
+It is at the intersection of Dexter Avenue and South Court Street, on the right when traveling east on Dexter Avenue.
 Touch for map.
 Marker is at or near this postal address: 2 Dexter Avenue, Montgomery AL 36104, United States of America.
 Touch for directions.

 A Tale of Two Towns Marker at Court Square. image.
 Click for full size.

-Photographed By Mark Hilton, December 1, 2019
+Photographed by Mark Hilton, December 1, 2019

 2. A Tale of Two Towns Marker at Court Square.